andrasq/qlogger/README.md

 quick nodejs logging and newline delimited data transport

-QLogger is a toolkit for building very fast loggers.
+QLogger is a a very fast logger, also a toolkit for building very fast loggers.
 It can be used out of the box as-is, or it can be easily configured in new ways for custom loggers.
-It's very lean, very fast, very flexible, and easy to use.
+It's lean, fast, very flexible, and easy to use.

-It can log in any format, eg space-separated text or json bundles.
+The logger can log in any format, eg space-separated text or json bundles.
 The formatters and writers are pluggable, use one of the defaults or use your own.

+The default writer `file://` is multi-process safe, it does not let line fragments from one logger overwrite or interleave with line fragments of another logger; each line is guaranteed to be logged in its entirety.

-How fast?
-On my system I get 650k 200 byte lines per second saved to a shared logfile under LOCK_EX mutex
+And it's nice and fast.
+On my system I get 1450k 200 byte lines per second saved to a shared logfile under LOCK_EX mutex
-(using [qfputs](https://www.npmjs.org/package/qfputs) as the writer and logging only 2 lines per continuable; 1.1m per sec if logging 5 lines per continuable).
+(writing with [qfputs](https://www.npmjs.org/package/qfputs) without filtering, or 850k/sec if also adding a timestamp and the loglevel.

 A slow logger can report on the data being processed.
 A fast logger is a data streaming engine, and can itself process data.